 You are what you eat—or are you?
 Do you know what is in your food?
 From farm to fork what happens in between?
 Is what the food producer tells you true?
 FOOD: Projects in Bio Art focuses on how food production, industrial farming and GMOs have become part of our daily life.
 Projects will consists of growing plants hydroponically, DNA analysis of local food, and time-lapse photography and microscopic imaging of foodstuffs.
 In addition, we will explore the cultural differences, taboos and evolution of eating practices.

 We will look at culinary styles around the world, and their social, economic and political ramifications.
 We will examine urban farming, molecular cuisine, digital gastronomy, as well as pesticides and contaminates.
 Part forensic and part horticulture in practice, we will gather plants to extract pigments for watercolor; design food sculptures, including stencils for cakes; and use spices in novel ways.
 We will explore the effect microorganisms have on food— from cheese to e-coli to yogurt.
 From the good, the bad and the ugly, how has genetic engineering affected our lives?
 What effect is global warming having on food sources?
 Performance, painting, sculpture, public art, photography, illustration and cartooning, as well as community-based projects are welcome.

-The Residency will be led by artist Suzanne Anker, chair of the SVA BFA Fine Arts Department; and Joseph DeGiorgis, marine biologist.
-In addition, visiting speakers have included artists, scientists and museum professionals including Kathy High, Ingeborg Reichle, James Walsh, Jennifer Willet, Ellen D. Jorgensen, Oliver Medvedik, William Myers and Paula Hayes.
+The residency will be led by artist Suzanne Anker, Chair of the BFA Fine Arts Department, and Joseph DeGiorgis, marine biologist.
+Faculty and former visiting speakers include artists, scientists and museum professionals such as Heather Dewey-Hagborg, Giovanni Frazzetto, Francois-Joseph Lapointe and Nurit Bar-Shai, among others.

 NOTE: A portfolio is required for review and acceptance to this program.
 Early application by April 1 is highly recommended.